kballard237/AC209a-Final-Project/README.md

 ### Linear Regression

-We first perform a baseline linear regression model.
-For this model, we scaled the data.
+We first perform a baseline linear regression model on a standardized data set.
 After fitting the model on training data, we found that this model had a training accuracy of 0.2613 and testing accuracy of 0.2450.
 This accuracy is very low, which we reason is because our outcome variable is binary and classification models are better suited for this.
+Thus, we moved on to a logistic model.

 ### Logistic Regression

-Based on the poor results of the linear regression model, we then perform a baseline logistic regression model to determine if there is signal between our predictor variables and outcome variable.
-We scaled the data for this model.
+Based on the poor results of the linear regression model, we implemented a baseline logistic regression model to determine if there is signal between our predictor variables and outcome variable (again on standardized data).
 This model had a training accuracy of 0.6356 and a testing accuracy of 0.6364.

-**insert plot here**

-While these accuracies are higher, we still would like better predictions.
+While these accuracies are higher, we still would like better prediction accuracy and believe that we could achieve that with tree based models.
 In addition, we wanted to have more interpretability of the results, and so we decided to model the data with decision trees.

 ### Simple Decision Trees

 We decided to different variations of simple decision trees on our data set.
 Because the rest of the models we create are tree based methods, we do not scale or normalize the predictors for the rest of the models.
-We perform three methods using simple decision trees: an overfit tree with a tree depth of 20 (our chosen max depth), 5 fold cross validation over tree depths up to 20, and bagging.
+We perform three different methods using simple decision trees: an overfit tree with a tree depth of 20 (our chosen max depth), 5 fold cross validation over tree depths up to 20, and bagging.

 #### Overfit Decision Tree

-We first created a simple decision tree that is considered to be overfit by creating a tree with depth 20.

-tree depth = 20
+We first created a simple decision tree that is considered to be overfit because we choose a tree depth of 20.
+This model has a training accuracy of 1.0 and testing accuracy of 0.8766.
+We expected the train accuracy to be relatively high and the test accuracy to be lower because it overfit the data.
+Below, we see that the top predictor the model selected to first classify the data on is average hourly pressure.
+This is interesting because we initially would expect to see light or motion count to be more indicative of the time the person went to bed, and therefore indicate the number of hours of sleep.
+However, the interaction term, weekday x p sets, is still within the top 3 predictors - so our initial assumptions are not completely off.
+We next try cross validation to analyze if we get similar results.

  ![Best CV Tree Visualization](./Sensor_2/data_exploration/overfit_tree.png)

-This model has a training accuracy of 1.0 and testing accuracy of 0.8766.

 #### Best Depth from Cross Validation